National Ultralight Inc.

 The Canadian Chapter has well over 600 members and holds highly popular fly-ins and other activities.
 The sense of community amongst Canadian Challenger owners is unequalled anywhere in aviation.

 A brand new, fully equipped Challenger costs about the same as a car, not a house like conventional airplanes.
 In fact, a Challenger complete with amphibious floats costs far less than the floats alone for a Cessna 185!
 At around $10-15 an hour the Challenger is extremely inexpensive to operate and maintenance costs are but a fraction of a general aviation aircraft.

 A Challenger avoids the costs, complications and hassles of owning, maintaining and operating a certified airplane.
-If you already have a pilot's license, you're ready for takeoff.
-If you're new to flying, ultralight licensing and medical standards are far more readily attainable and affordable than for conventional airplanes.
+If you already have a pilot's licence, you are ready for takeoff.
+If you are new to flying, the ultralight and sport pilot licensing and medical standards are far more readily attainable and affordable than for conventional airplanes.

 In the summer, the high power-to-weight ratio and low wing loading make the Challenger a marvelous choice for a floatplane.
 Aircraft with less than 300 hp are rarely seen operating on amphibious floats, yet the Challenger handles them with aplomb.
 Whether on land or water, the doors can be removed in a minute or two for an intimacy with the air like an open cockpit biplane.

 In the winter when many planes hibernate, the Challenger is in its element.
 The skis let you land anywhere white - there's no need to search out a cleared runway.
 There's cabin heat to keep you warm and neither the engine nor the reduction drive require preheating.
 The pusher prop and tricycle gear mean you'll never suffer prop strikes or nose overs.
 And with the big wing, light weight and high power you'll never get stuck.

 Compare the return on investment with seasonal vehicles such as sports cars, watercraft and snowmobiles!